dnesting/dnesting/docs/resume.md

 **SRE and Infrastructure Team Manager**

 - Ran the Site Reliability Engineering and Infrastructure team at Rebellion Defense, a startup building AI-powered defense software.
-- 12 SREs and SWEs
+- 12 SREs and SWEs, mostly senior/staff level
 - Platform was based on AWS, Kubernetes, and novel infrastructure
-- This was a highly hands-on role, with significant individual contribution
+- This was a highly hands-on role, with ~50% of my work as an individual contributor

 ### US Office of Personnel Management, 2019-2021